davefaliskie/travel_treasury/README.md

 ## How To Use This Resource

 Each episode where code is created or modified will have an associated branch in this repo.
-The code in each episodes branch will contain the the completed code from the episode and the branch will remain in that state.
+The code in each episode's branch will contain the completed code from that episode and the branch will remain in that state.

 The master branch will contain the most recent version of code, and be considered the "production" version.
-This means all the master branch will always be the most up to date.
+This means the master branch will always be the most up to date.

 Any questions should be asked in the comments of the relevant video on YouTube.